Dr. rer. nat. Christoph von Tycowicz

 Creating motions of objects or characters that are physically plausible and follow an animator’s intent is a key task in computer animation.
 The spacetime constraints paradigm is a valuable approach to this problem, but it suffers from high computational costs.
 Based on spacetime constraints, we propose a technique that controls the motion of deformable objects and offers an interactive response.
 This is achieved by a model reduction of the underlying variational problem, which combines dimension reduction, multipoint linearization, and decoupling of ODEs.
 After a preprocess, the cost for creating or editing a motion is reduced to solving a number of one-dimensional spacetime problems, whose solutions are the wiggly splines introduced by Kass and Anderson [2008].
 We achieve interactive response using a new fast and robust numerical scheme for solving a set of one-dimensional problems based on an explicit representation of the wiggly splines.

-Interactive Surface Modeling using Modal Analysis (9.5 MB)
+Interactive Surface Modeling using Modal Analysis (9.5 MB), video (57 MB).

 ACM Transactions on Graphics, Volume 30, Issue 5, October 2011, pages 119:1-119:11.
 (Presented at SIGGRAPH 2012)